AllienWorks/cryptocoins/CONTRIBUTING.md

 1. fork the [Cryptocoins repo](https://github.com/AllienWorks/cryptocoins)
 2. add/edit/rename icons in the `SVG/` folder
+   - when adding new coins, be sure to keep the SVG canvas dimensions the same as other icons'
+   - keep the visual consistency of icons (paddings from borders etc.)
+   - if needed, we prefer a bit stylized icons rather than 100% original logos (for example if some lines won't be visible on small sizes, make them thicker); some degree of stylization is accepted as well
+   - final icon should be monochrome (black) SVG, single layer (don't use white shapes anywhere in the SVG!)
+   - use the correct naming of `ICON` and `ICON-alt` (see other icons)
 3. generate the webfont via running `gulp`
    - you'll need to `yarn install` or `npm install` first
    - get [yarn](https://yarnpkg.com/en/) or [npm](https://www.npmjs.com/)